Hellboy (2004 film): Theatrical

-Hellboy had its world premiere at the Mann Village Theater in Westwood, Los Angeles, California on March 30, 2004, and subsequently opened in wide release on April 2, where it grossed USD $23.1 million in 3,028 theaters on its opening weekend.
+Hellboy had its world premiere at the Mann Village Theater in Westwood, Los Angeles, California on March 30, 2004, and subsequently opened in wide release on April 2, where it grossed $23.1 million in 3,028 theaters on its opening weekend.
 It went on to gross $59.7 million in North America and $40.2 million in the rest of the world for a worldwide total of $99.8 million against a budget of $66 million.
 Mike Mignola, the original creator of the Hellboy character, has stated that he was "very happy" with the Hellboy films.

 Some theaters refused to host the film due to the word "hell" being used in the title.
 Certain theaters in the South marketed the film as "Helloboy," to avoid perceptions of sacrilege with the then-release of The Passion of the Christ.
 The film was dropped from certain theaters during Easter, despite still playing nationwide.
 Certain toy chains also refused to carry the film's products due to the word "hell" in the title.
+In Malaysia, the film was retitled "Super Sapiens" for local theatre release due to the same issues regarding the title "Hellboy".

 Del Toro noted that the following scene after a rock hits the screen was carelessly removed by projectionists in American theaters.
 He deduced that projectionists believed the reel had ended.

-In Malaysia, the film was retitled "Super Sapiens" for local theatre release due to the same issues regarding the title "Hellboy".